NEET/JEE Coaching Scholarship

 (v) Nernst equation for the cell is: 0.059,

-With increase in concentration of
+With the increase in the concentration of

 (vi) At equilibrium (discharged state, potential drop to zero), the concentration of